Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Background

-In order to address the complexity of calculating the nonlinear term in Eq. \ref{eqn:Galerkin 2}, Discrete Empirical Interpolation Method (DEIM) \cite{chaturantabut2010nonlinear} approximates $\mathcal{N}_f[\mathbf{u}]$ using a sparse subset of interpolation points.
+In order to address the complexity of calculating the nonlinear term in Eq. \ref{eqn:Galerkin_2}, Discrete Empirical Interpolation Method (DEIM) \cite{chaturantabut2010nonlinear} approximates $\mathcal{N}_f[\mathbf{u}]$ using a sparse subset of interpolation points.
 This method starts by constructing a separate POD basis $\Phi \in \mathbb{R}^{n \times l}$ from nonlinear snapshots, $\mathbf{U}_{nl} = [\mathbf{u}_{nl}(t_1), ..., \mathbf{u}_{nl}(t_N)] \in \mathbb{R}^{n\times N}$.
 Here, $l$ is the number of truncated POD modes for nonlinear snapshots, and $n>>l$.
 Then, the DEIM sampling matrix, $\mathbf{P}=[e^{p_1}, ...,e^{p_l}]$, where $\mathbf{P} \in \mathbb{R}^{n \times l}$ and $e^{p_k}(k=1,...,l)$ is a one-hot vector with a 1 at the $p_k$-th entry and zeros elsewhere, is constructed using a greedy algorithm to select $l$ interpolation points that minimize the approximation error.
 Then, $\mathcal{N}_f[\mathbf{u}]$ can be approximated as follows:

 Eq. \ref{eqn:DEIM} reduces the cost of evaluating $\mathcal{N}_f[\mathbf{u}]$ from $O(n)$ to $O(l)$, because the nonlinear terms $\mathcal{N}_f[\mathbf{u}]$ are only calculated at $x_{p_k} (k=1,...,l)$.
-The sampling matrix $\mathbf{P}$ is pre-computed and fixed during online stage of ROM.
-Eq. \ref{eqn:DEIM} is integrated to Eq. \ref{eqn:Galerkin 2} to get the final form of the PDE in the reduced order space as follows:
+The sampling matrix $\mathbf{P}$ is pre-computed and fixed during the online stage of the ROM.
+Eq. \ref{eqn:DEIM} is substituted into Eq. \ref{eqn:Galerkin_2} to get the final form of the PDE in the reduced order space as follows:

 DEIM can reduce the computational cost of POD-Galerkin frameworks by maintaining a low computational complexity for the calculation of the nonlinear term.
 For details on the DEIM algorithm, the reader is referred to the previous work \cite{chaturantabut2010nonlinear}.